 Structure of Arteries

-Arteries are highly elastic, thick and stronger than the veins, this is because they have to carry the blood against the gravity to each and every cell of our body.
-A typical artery has 3 layers; they are, external layers (Tunica externa), middle layers ( Tunica media) and internal layers (Tunica Intima) as seen in the image below.
+Arteries are highly elastic, thick and stronger than the veins .This is because, arteries have to carry the blood from the heart towards each cell of the body against the gravity.
+Arteries are so active that,each and every cell of our body receives oxygenated blood as a consequence of elasticity and the force created within the arterial lumens.
+A typical artery is surrounded by 3 different layers; external layers (Tunica externa), middle layers ( Tunica media) and internal layers (Tunica Intima) as seen in the image below.
 The major central arteries that come out of the heart are coronary arteries, abdominal aortic vessels, and carotid arteries.

 This is the internal lumen formed by the combination of endothelial cells and the inner lamina.
-Tunica intima is the thinnest layer formed into a single continuous channel.
+Tunica intima is the thinnest layer developed into a single continuous channel.
 It is formed of endothelial cells supported by a sub-endothelial layer.
 Endothelial layers act as connective tissues that hold the vessels together in place.
-In the case of smaller arterioles or venules, the subendothelial layer has only a single layer of cells, but the same can be much thicker in larger vessels like the aorta.
-There is also a thin basement membrane that surrounds from below the tunica intima.
+In the case of smaller arterioles and venules, the sub endothelial layer has only a single layer of cells, but the same can be much thicker as in the aorta.
+A thin basement membrane surrounds from below the tunica intima.

-The outermost layer is the tunica Externa or tunica adventitia.
+The outermost layer is the tunica externa or tunica adventitia.
 Tunica externa is formed by connective tissues surrounded by an external elastic lamina.
-Lamina helps to coordinate the vessels with surrounding supportive tissues when the blood travels through the vessels.
-The tunica Externa is usually thicker in veins as it helps to prevent the collapse of veins during venous circulation.
+Lamina helps to coordinate the vessels with surrounding supportive tissues as the blood moves through the lumen.
+The tunica Externa is normally thicker in veins as it helps to prevent the collapse of veins during venous circulation.

-Veins are relatively thinner and less strong than the arteries and they carry blood towards the heart.
+Veins are relatively more fragile than the arteries as they carry blood towards the heart ( not against the gravity).
 Once the blood passes through the veins, it enters into the much thinner veins, called venules.
-Venules carry the blood that has high carbon dioxide content hence it is called venous blood or deoxygenated blood.
-The walls of veins also made up of 3 layers as seen in the arteries.
-However, veins have a much lesser proportion of smooth muscles and connective tissues when compared to the arteries.
-This is what makes them anatomically smoother and thinner.
-As the inner walls of the veins are thin and less rigid than arteries, veins can hold more blood than the arteries Veins of medium to larger size have venous valves, similar to the semilunar valves associated with the heart.
+Venules carry the blood with a high carbon dioxide content hence it is called venous blood or deoxygenated blood.
+The walls of veins are made up of 3 layers as seen in the arteries.
+However, veins have a much lesser proportion of smooth muscles and connective tissues when compared to the arteries and this is what makes them anatomically smoother and thinner than arteries.
+As the inner walls of the veins are thin and less rigid than arteries, veins can hold more blood than the arteries.
+Veins of medium to larger size have venous valves, similar to the semilunar valves associated with the heart.
 The valves help to keep the blood flowing in a forward direction by instantly closing themselves after every contraction, so this will ensure that blood will not leak back each time when the heart contracts.
 As the elasticity and pushing capacity of the veins is much lower, the semilunar valves help in creating a certain pressure that avoids the backflow of blood in response to the pull of gravity.

 Blood capillaries can be venosus and arterioles.
-The capillaries are the finest branches of the systemic circulation that carry blood deep inside the tissues and cells,.
-This is becasue, they are directly immersed inside the fine tissues, muscles, organs, etc. See the picture below for more information.
+The capillaries are the finest branches of the systemic circulation that carry blood deep inside the tissues and cells.
+This is because, they are directly immersed inside the fine tissues, muscles, organs, etc. See the picture below for more information.